saadl27/PuckoPolis/README.md

 - When the ISR returns, the processor's registers are restored and the execution of the main program continues.
 - In the timer interrupt you have to manually clear the update interrupt flag **UIF** in the timer status register **SR** (see *TIM6/TIM7* status register (TIMx_SR)* Reference Manual page 708)

-## 7.3 Toogle LED7 with TIM7 at 1Hz
+## 7.3 Toggle LED7 with TIM7 at 1Hz
 > `Task 6`
 >- Write a code that toggles the LED 7 of the e-puck2 robot using timer 7 implemented in the file *timer.c*
 >- Hint: